nearform/nscaledemo/README.md

   		}
 	};

-Deines a root conainer and a web container to hold the hello world application.
+Defines a root conainer and a web container to hold the hello world application.

 ###map.js